Bussell Island Swim

 • Swimsuits shall be nontransparent and conform to the current concept of the appropriate.

 • The swimmer shall only wear one swimsuit in one or two pieces.
-All suits shall be made from textile materials and not contain clasps or zippers.
-For both men and women, the swimsuit shall not cover the neck and shall not extend past the shoulder nor below the ankles.
+All suits shall be made from textile materials and not contain clasps or zippers (this is not a triathlon).
+The swimsuit shall not cover the neck and shall not extend past the shoulder nor below the ankles.

-• Swimmers are not permitted to wear or use any device or substance to help their speed, pace navigation, buoyancy, or endurance during a swim.
-No fins, gloves, paddles, snorkels or flotation devices (including pull buoys) of any kind are allowed.
+• No fins, gloves, paddles, snorkels or flotation devices (including pull buoys) of any kind are allowed.

-• Any kind of tape or flat armband is not permitted unless approved by the referee.
+• Any kind of tape or flat armband is not permitted.

 Start Procedure